vigji/mootlib/README.md

 # Mootlib

 A Python library for finding similar questions across prediction markets.
+Similar to [metaforecast](https://metaforecast.org), but simpler, python-based, and with an updated list of sources.
+A lot could probably be replaced with proper querying the metaforecast database, but this is a quick and easy pure-python solution for now, with no third-parties between you and the market data.

 ## Features